brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ## <a name="Cleric"></a>Cleric

-Clerics are full casters who wear armor, making them much more durable than most other spellcasters, and they actually do quite well on the front lines of combat.
+Clerics are full casters who wear armor, making them much more durable than most other spellcasters, and they do well on the front lines of combat.
 They have the best [support magic](/5e-build-guides/support-caster-builds/), but a wide variety of subclasses allows them to serve just about any role on the battlefield, from [ranged blaster](/5e-build-guides/blaster-caster-builds/) to frontline warrior to trickster illusionist and even mind reader.
 They can also absolutely destroy undead monsters, which is nice flavor which comes in handy from time to time.
 Clerics gain their powers from a god, and there are a wide variety of gods to choose from, making many different character concepts possible.

 Primary Stat: [Wisdom](/5e-character-creation/mental-stats-compared/#Wisdom)